-For kids to sign up, and for kids to want to stay in the course, the story scenarios have to be tight.
-We talked a long time about the standards that make for a great scenario and came to consensus on a few rules.
+For gifted kids to sign up, and for gifted kids to want to stay in the course, the story scenarios have to be tight.
+We talked a long time about the standards that make for a great scenario, for meaningful rigor and challenge for this population, and came to consensus on a few rules.
 Each year we work with course developers, content experts, and instructional designers to create new ones, so we needed some agreed-upon evaluative rules to keep our playground fun and feasible for learning online in four weeks. eInvestigators take on the role of a real-world investigative professional to solve a mystery—whether that means uncovering what’s ailing a medical patient, finding the perpetrator of a crime, or discovering what happened to an ancient civilization–so stakes are high.
 We need character, plot, and setting to meet several goals.

 Here’s our rubric for eInvestigator cases.
 Our process begins with our content expert presenting three potential scenarios to the team, and together we vet the stories per our rubric standards.